American Campus Communities Statement Regarding COVID-19

 and communicated all guidelines to our residents.
 In meeting those guidelines and to facilitate social distancing, we have temporarily closed most common areas – such as our gyms, social gathering spaces and recreational amenities.
 We have also put policies and procedures in place to limit face-to-face interaction with our on-site staff while enabling them to continue to deliver essential services to our residents.
 We have at times also reduced the number of ACC personnel on site at any given time to meet the social distancing guidelines issued by the CDC.
 Additionally, we are following CDC guidelines for daily cleaning and disinfecting, which include everything from hand-washing hygiene and cleaning product specifications to open area cleaning procedures.
 We are also making hand sanitizers and disinfecting wipes available in our lobbies and open areas as long as such products are available to us.

-Nearly all of the universities and institutions we serve are moving to some form of on-line education to deliver their academic curriculums, permitting students to complete and earn full credit for the Spring semester.
+Nearly all of the universities and institutions we serve have moved to some form of on-line education to deliver their academic curriculums, permitting students to complete and earn full credit for the Spring and Summer semesters.
 To our knowledge, none of the universities are offering refunds of tuition.
 In all circumstances, it is our goal to ensure that our residents can continue to receive academic instruction, complete their coursework, and continue to be housed in an environment conducive to their academic success.
 To facilitate this, the large majority of our communities are designed to deliver a minimum of 200 megabits per resident with a maximum of 1 gigabit per resident at some of our communities.
 During this time when the entire nation’s use of broadband is testing the limits of our national infrastructure, ensuring adequate broadband service for our residents to continue to receive academic instruction and to complete their coursework has become the top priority of our IT department.

 When looking at our large and diverse portfolio, it is important to understand the various types of communities we operate and the varying degrees of formal relationships that may exist with the universities we serve.
 Following is an overview of our portfolio broken down by properties located on-campus versus those located off-campus.